tasmota/docs/docs/Upgrading.md

 Until now several versions of Tasmota have been released starting with the C version Sonoff-MQTT-OTA followed by Sonoff-MQTT-OTA-Arduino, Sonoff-Tasmota and ultimately Tasmota.

 Intermediate upgrade steps are needed to migrate from older firmware to the current version.
-No migration is possible from original **Sonoff-MQTT-OTA** to **Sonoff-MQTT-OTA-Arduino v1.0.11**.
+No migration is possible from original [_Sonoff-MQTT-OTA_](https://github.com/arendst/Sonoff-MQTT-OTA) to [_Sonoff-MQTT-OTA-Arduino_](https://github.com/arendst/Sonoff-MQTT-OTA-Arduino) v1.0.11.

 !!! failure "DO NOT ATTEMPT TO UPGRADE VERSIONS PRIOR TO v7.x STRAIGHT TO THE CURRENT VERSION"